bevyengine/rfcs/rfcs/ui-building-blocks.md

 In Bevy, themes are applied by adding a generic system that corresponds to that theme to your app's schedule.
 Select a marker component type `W`, then add a theme system to your app with `W` as a type parameter:
-`app.add_startup_system(solarized_theme::<Button>.system())` will then create an entity that stores the solarized theme style parameters to your world, and adds the appropriate `Entity` reference to the end of each of the `Styles` components on all entities with `Widget` that have the `Button` marker component on them.
+`app.add_startup_system(solarized_theme::<Button>.system())` will then create an entity that stores the solarized theme attributes to your world, and adds the appropriate `Entity` reference to the end of each of the `Styles` components on all entities with `Widget` that have the `Button` marker component on them.

 Generally, you'll want to add these systems to a startup stage, but you may also find it useful to add them to various `State`s.